-As a business owner or entrepreneur you will be very good at problem solving; and that’s what you should do to tackle the problem of loneliness.
+As a business owner you will be very good at problem solving; and that’s what you should do to tackle the problem of loneliness.
 Prioritise it for the good of your business and for your own wellbeing and those around you.

 Here are a few ideas for managing loneliness:

 If you’re by yourself, with no business partner, find ways to collaborate with others to provide yourself with an ally.
 You could consider taking on a business partner or a co-founder and sharing the responsibilities of running the business.